hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: How do I update hostnames after DNS changes?**

 Press Alt+R or click the "Resolve" button to force fresh DNS resolution.
 Press Alt+F or click "Flush" to clear the DNS cache completely.

-### Technical Questions

-**Q: Why does my browser tab stay active even when I'm not looking at it?**

-When the logger is visible, the dashboard uses Wake Lock technology to prevent your browser tab from going to sleep.
-This ensures continuous monitoring and logging.
-The wake lock is released when you hide the logger.
-Wake-lock may not be available on all client systems.

 **Q: How much data does the dashboard use?**